ruma/ruma/README.md

-# Ruma – Your home in Matrix.
+# Ruma – Your home in Matrix

 A set of [Rust] crates (libraries) for interacting with the [Matrix] chat network.